 2) beg loudly, as necessary.

-RV dealers will always offer a place for you stay over night and many will have space to park your rig overnight.
-Many dealers will let you boondock in their lot overnight and some even offer hook ups.
-We stayed overnight at Crestview RV in Buda, Texas for free with full hook ups each night after they worked on our RV.
-Recently we stayed at a Winnebago dealer with 50 AMP hook ups (and free wifi!) off the interstate in Colorado for a night after they worked on our slide.
+RV dealers will always offer a place for you to stay overnight and many will have space to park your rig overnight.
+Many dealers will let you boondock in their lot overnight and some even offer hookups.
+We stayed overnight at Crestview RV in Buda, Texas for free with full hookups each night after they worked on our RV.
+Recently we stayed at a Winnebago dealer with 50 AMP hookups (and free wifi!) off the interstate in Colorado for a night after they worked on our slide.